Archival photo: from left, Mr Graham the cockatiel (still with us, now aged 24),

 Blog post (2018): https://lizhalldowns.com/2018/09/17/a-new-home-for-our-flock/

 Tucker and me having our ‘bed cuddles’ (2017).
 Listen closely you’ll hear him say his name.

 (Below) Tucker hears his Dad coming home, and he’s having quite a lot to say about it (2018):

 Tucker and Kim playing ball in the kitchen (2018):

 Birdie plays with her toys on the bed.
 Throwing stuff on the ground is a favourite parrot activity.

 With native birds, the ideal situation is ultimately to teach them to fly free, so they can join local flocks.
 But if this isn’t possible, the next best thing is to ensure your parrot is adequately socialised.
-They may well outlive you, so as well as providing for them in your will, it’s important to teach them to play well with others, and to discourage biting and screaming and other antisocial behaviours.
-These often result in the parrot being ignored and left alone and caged, and from here they often end up feather plucking (self mutiliating) and descending into madness.
+They may well outlive you, so as well as providing for them in your Will, it’s important to teach them to play well with others, and to discourage biting and screaming and other antisocial behaviours.
+These behaviours often result in the parrot being ignored and left caged and alone, and from here they can end up feather plucking (self mutiliating) and descending into madness.
 Not a happy scenario.

 Thanks to Birdhism for agreeing to allow me to share their parrot keeping handouts below,

 If you have enjoyed what you have read here, please consider supporting a crip freelancer and buy me a coffee – and some exotic treats for the birdies.
 My Paypal link is below: